 Finding the right accountant for your 1031 exchange is about more than just number-crunching.
 You need a strategic partner who can guide you through a complex, high-stakes process with tight deadlines.
 The wrong choice can lead to a failed exchange and a massive tax bill, while the right one can protect your assets and set you up for future growth.
 When you’re vetting potential accountants, focus on four key areas: specialized expertise, deep knowledge of California law, a history of success, and a communication style that gives you confidence.

-Specialized Experience and Certifications
+Verifying Their Specialized Experience and Credentials

 A 1031 exchange isn’t the time to use your general family CPA.
 You need a specialist.
 Look for an accountant or firm that highlights 1031 exchanges as a core part of their tax services.
 A true expert will have a deep understanding of the Internal Revenue Code, know various exchange strategies inside and out, and be able to advise on the best replacement property options for your specific goals.
 They should be able to do more than just file the paperwork; they should be able to structure the deal to your maximum advantage.
 Don’t be afraid to ask directly about their experience with exchanges like yours.